Ling01234/QLearning-vs-DQN/notes.md

 - number of actions is very large or even infinite
 - this makes it computationally infeasible to represente and store qvalues for every action
 - results in non convergence or very slow convergence, which is impractical
+- learning rate might be too high -> wanders off of local minima, where the results is quite decent
+- doesnt have a target network

 # Future work
 - Modification of deep q learning agorithms such as Deep deterministic policy gradient (ddpg) which combines q learning with policy gradients to learn a deterministic policy directly.

+# To do
+- fix plot_all
+-